Gram negative organisms with enzymes that confer resistance to 3rd generation cephalosporins in addition to lower order beta-lactams.

 Generally, normal GI flora that have a plasmid encoding ESBL.

-Community-acquired and nosocomial infections occur, especially if patient has received antimicrobials or has traveled to areas of high prevalence (i.e. Asia, India).
+Community-acquired and nosocomial infections occur, especially if patient has received antimicrobials or has travelled to areas of high prevalence (i.e. Asia/India).

-Human-to-human transmission occurs and outbreaks have been described.
+Human-to-human transmission occurs and outbreaks have beed described.

 Can also pick up from environment/water, surfaces, animals, and meat.